premmsharma122/prem1/README.md

 # prem1
-This is a demo for Git Hub.
+This is a demo for Git Hub class.